bcomnes/node-handbook/README.md

 ![](img/stop.gif)

-don't just reach for your systems package manager.
-Linux distributions almost universally ship painfully dated versions of node and npm, and install them in ways that make them a total pain to use for the sake of 'stability'.
+Don't just reach for your systems package manager.
+Linux distributions almost universally ship painfully dated versions of node and npm (unless you are running something like [Arch Linux](https://www.archlinux.org)), and install them in ways that make them a total pain to use for the sake of 'stability'.
 This sucks.

 Luckily there is a comprensive resource on how to add software channels that have updated versions of node to common package mangers: